List of NBA All-Star Game head coaches

 To ensure that a different coach represents their conference each year, there is a rule against a head coach making a consecutive appearance.
 Instead, the coach with the next best record is selected.
 This rule is known as the "Riley Rule" and was introduced in the early 1990s after the dominance of the 1980s Los Angeles Lakers team in the Western Conference, which was coached by Pat Riley.
-For the 2018 NBA All-Star Game, the format of the game changed.
-The starters and reserves were chosen as usual, but the two captains (one from each conference) draft their team from those starters and reserves.
-The coaches are also selected as usual, and matched with the captain from their respective conference.

-Only Lenny Wilkens (SuperSonics, Cavaliers, and Hawks) and Alex Hannum (Hawks, Warriors, and 76ers) have represented three separate teams as the All-Star Game coach.
-Red Auerbach, the head coach for the Boston Celtics between 1950–1966, coached the most All-Star Games with 11 appearances.
+Only Lenny Wilkens (SuperSonics, Cavaliers, and Hawks), Alex Hannum (Hawks, Warriors, and 76ers), and Doc Rivers (Celtics, 76ers, and Bucks) have represented three separate teams as the All-Star Game coach.
+Red Auerbach, the head coach for the Boston Celtics between 1950 and 1966, coached the most All-Star Games with 11 appearances.